 Our Cardiovascular Disease Fellowship Program, which was launched in 1971 and certified in 1988, is affiliated with the University of Arizona Sarver Heart Center, a center of excellence with more than 150 members who are cardiologists, cardiothoracic and vascular surgeons, neurologists, research scientists and numerous other medical specialists.

 The University of Arizona College of Medicine Interventional Cardiology Fellowship Program has two positions for each academic year.
 This fellowship is designed for individuals interested in a cardiology career with interventional procedures as a key component.
 Completion of an accredited ACGME cardiology fellowship is required.

 Advanced Heart Failure Fellowship

-The University of Arizona College of Medicine - Tucson Division of Cardiology offers sub-specialty training in advanced heart failure, heart transplantation and mechanical circulatory support, accredited in April 2017.
+The University of Arizona College of Medicine - Tucson Division of Cardiology offers sub-specialty training in advanced heart failure, heart transplantation and mechanical circulatory support.

 Fellowship positions enrolling for July 2020 and beyond will use the online ACGME application.
 Applicants must have completed an ACGME accredited cardiovascular disease fellowship program.